Clinical Guidelines for Heart Failure

 Since 1980, the American College of Cardiology and the American Heart Association have jointly published clinical guidelines to help health care providers create good care plans for their patients.
 The guidelines are based on scientific research and medical evidence.
-One set of guidelines, published in 2005 and updated in 2009, is called Evaluation and Management of Chronic Heart Failure in the Adult.
+One set of guidelines, published in 2013, is the 2013ACCF/AHA Guideline for the Management of Heart Failure.

 The guidelines are written for medical people, so the language is technical and focuses on clinical information.
 As a patient, understanding the basics of the guidelines can help you take a more active role in your treatment.
 You’ll also be able to ask questions that can help you receive the best care.

 The guidelines offer tips for health care providers on performing a thorough checkup to detect heart failure and to evaluate how serious it is.
 They guide the health care provider in what symptoms to look for and what screenings may be needed (such as lab or exercise tests) to gather more information.

 According to the guidelines, a person who is at risk for or who has heart failure falls into one of the following stages of the disease:

 Stage A: A person who is at high risk for heart failure, but has no problem with his or her heart structure and does not have symptoms of heart failure

 Stage B: A person who has a problem with his or her heart structure, but does not have symptoms of heart failure

 Stage C: A person who already has, or who has had in the past, heart failure symptoms, which have to do with structural heart disease

 Stage D: A person who has end-stage heart disease; this is the most serious stage